SignalK/signalk.github.io/installation.md

 The most common proprietary format in the marine industry is arguably SeaTalk™ which was developed by Autohelm in the 1990s and trade mark is now owned by Raymarine Limited.
 SeaTalk uses the same 4800 baud rate as NMEA0183 but allowed bi-directional serial data transfer across the network down one data wire.

 Even though Raymarine no longer make a SeaTalk 1 interface, there are a number of 3rd party solutions that either convert to NMEA0183, which both of the Signal K servers can read, or convert to a raw $STALK format that allows more control and access to the SeaTalk data.
-One such interface that handles both types of SeaTalk conversions is the [*ST-NMEA interface*](http://digitalyacht.co.uk/product/st-nmea-usb/) from Digital Yacht.
+One such interface that handles both types of SeaTalk conversions is the <a class="hyper" href="http://digitalyacht.co.uk/product/st-nmea-usb/" target="_blank">ST-NMEA interface</a> from Digital Yacht.